This compilation and all annotations are copyright © Jean Renard Ward, 1993, 2004, 2011, 2013, 2016.

 Study and statistical model (based on frequency digrams) of virtual keyboard typing speed on touchscreen with stylus.
 States more accurate and faster (overall) than handwriting recognition.
 QWERTY keyboard.
 Notes slipperiness of touchscreen, visual parallax.
 No citations to commercial pen computing systems (PenPoint, PenWindows, etc.)

 Force/touch touchpad sensors on desktop/tabletop, may be used to create virtual input devices (virtual keyboard, menu, tablet, etc.), sense location of physical objects (phicons?).
-Identify/authenticate user by force-image/biometrics of palmprint, etc. Instrument/augment objects such as locks, floor.
+Identify/authenticate user by force-image/biometrics of palmprint, etc. (multi-touch / images of hand and fingers) Instrument/augment objects such as locks, floor.

 Technical dictionary of computer terms 1994